noctuid/dotfiles/aesthetics/README.md

 ### Info
-My panel is lemonbar (see [.config/bspwm/panel](./.panel_scripts/panel)).
-The current one is based on the default bspwm bar with some modified functions from [esn89's bar](https://github.com/esn89/dotfiles/blob/40589c82a9471dde984f52c96126db02afe8987b/bspwm/.barScripts/panel).
+I was previously using lemonbar (as of this commit all pictures show the old panel) but am now using polybar.
+Lemonbar has some advantages over polybar if you want complete control over everything, but I've found that polybar is sufficiently customizable and scriptable for my needs.
+Its main advantages for me is that it greatly simplifies the necessary configuration and has some nice features missing from lemonbar like system tray support.
 I am using [zscroll](https://github.com/noctuid/zscroll) for scrolling.
-The fonts used in my panel are [uushi](https://github.com/phallus/fonts), [siji](https://github.com/gstk/siji) (for a couple icons), and IPA gothic (for Japanese characters).
+The primary fonts used in my panel are [uushi](https://github.com/phallus/fonts), [siji](https://github.com/gstk/siji) (for a couple icons), and IPA gothic (for Japanese characters).

-The monospaced fonts that I generally use are Inconsolata (Inconsolata-g for termite and Iconsolata LGC for emacs) and Fira Mono (for vim and bemenu/dmenu).
+The monospaced fonts that I generally use are Inconsolata (the Nerd Fonts Inconsolata for termite for ranger devicons and Iconsolata LGC for emacs) and Fira Mono (for vim and bemenu/dmenu).

 The conky theme is [charley166's lsd theme](http://charley166.deviantart.com/art/LSD-conky-config-v2-0-392188352).
 I've created a black version and changed the displayed information to get rid of redundancy with my panel.